 According to Dr. Hyman, the popularity of olive oil hasn't been great for the planet.
 "Intensive olive farming has led to widespread soil erosion and desertification (a process by which fertile land becomes desert) in Greece, Italy, Spain, and Portugal," he wrote on Instagram.
 "In addition to destroying fertile lands, large olive producers rely on massive amounts of pesticides and other chemicals, which pollute waterways.
 Because olive production occurs on such a large scale to meet the growing demand for oil, it also puts a lot of pressure on water supplies."

-That's why he says it's better to purchase from companies that give you the best of both worlds—ones that are not only the most nutrient-rich, but also sourced from small farms well-managed production practices.
+That's why he says it's better to purchase from companies that give you the best of both worlds—ones that are not only the most nutrient-rich but also sourced from small farms and well-managed production practices.
 And Amy Gorin, RDN, a plant-based registered dietitian in the New York City area, agrees.

 "Extra-virgin olive oil is the highest quality olive oil you can buy.
 It has excellent flavor and odor and a free fatty acid content.
 It also has a lower level of oleic acid than other types of olive oils," she says.
 "When you’re purchasing olive oil, you can buy fair trade olive oil and also purchase your oil from a company that enforces sustainable growing practices.
 You also want to make sure that the oil is low in pesticides and chemicals."